coldshrine/study-notes/books/designing-data-intensive-applications.md

 Transactions have long been seen as a good abstraction, they are useful but not enough.

 It is worth exploring F=fault-tolerance abstractions that make it easy to provide application-specific end-to-end correctness properties, but also maintain good performance and good operational characteristics.

+#### Enforcing constraints

+##### Uniqueness constraints require consensus

+The most common way of achieving consensus is to make a single node the leadder, and put it in charge of making all decisions.
+If you need to tolerate the leader failing, you're back at the consensus problem again.

+Uniqueness checking can be scaled out by partitioning based on the value that needs to be unique.
+For example, if you need usernames to be unique, you can partition by hash or username.

+Asynchronous multi-master replication is ruled out as different masters concurrently may accept conflicting writes, so values are no longer unique.
+If you want to be able to immediately reject any writes that would violate the constraint, synchronous coordination is unavoidable.